waldo323/schedcsv/README.md

   * trifold grid csv
     * need to add addressing or a map of somesort so that I can pull each item into the csv without a computationally expensive loop setup....there are already way too many loops in this script
     * probably something where the script could call room.time and it would get the title of the entries in that slot
+    * ....maybe not for this year since there is a spreadsheet with schedule in a very similar format...so exporting that as csv might work better for now